DHTMLX/docs-todolist/docs/guides/sorting_filtering_tasks.md

 ## Filter tasks

-Find tasks that match the specified criteria in two ways:
+Filter tasks in one of two ways:

 - through the [search bar](../../#toolbar) of the Toolbar
 - through the [`setFilter()`](api/methods/setfilter_method.md) method — supports the *strict* mode for exact-match filtering